how washing helps

-Clean bedding, towels and clothes is a crucial to being healthy.
-Having working washing machines with access to hot water and good detergent is harder than you might think for some people.
-We believe public laundries are a necessary service in communities where overcrowding is common.
+Clean bedding, towels and clothes are crucial to being healthy.
+However, having working washing machines with access to hot water and good detergent is harder than you might think for some people.
+We believe laundries are a necessary service in communities where overcrowding is common.

-Overcrowding in the NT is the highest in the country, where up to 56% of people living in state owned and managed Indigenous housing are considered overcrowded (AIHW 2017).
+Overcrowding in the NT is the highest in the country, where up to 56 per cent of people living in state owned and managed Indigenous housing are considered overcrowded (AIHW 2017).
 The more remote the housing, the more prevalent the overcrowding.

 Scabies and skin sores

-Medication and washing bedding, towels and clothing is an important when trying to break the life cycle of of the scabies mite.
+Medication and washing bedding, towels and clothing with detergent, hot water and using a hot dry cycle is important when trying to break the life cycle of the scabies mite.

 A preventable disease, RHD is caused by repeated bouts of rheumatic fever which permanently damage the heart.
 Children living in overcrowded, unclean houses in rural and remote Aboriginal communities are most at risk.

 Shamefully, Australia has some of the highest rates of RHD in the developed world.
 A laundry with working machines will help to kill the bacteria that causes the infection.